-Operation GET /v2/retrieveResults/[transactionId]
+Operation GET /API/SECOM/v2/retrieveResult/[transactionId]

 This interface is used by the consumer to retrieve the search results returned from a global search.
 The URL of the request must include the transaction ID returned in the first response that returned the local results to identify the search for which the retrieval is being done.